-- To choose an option from the menu, press the upper or lower end of rocker switch (8).
+- To choose an option from the menu, press the upper or lower end of rocker switch (a).
 The selected option is displayed between two horizontal lines. - Press button (A) to select the entry.

-Example of menu use ⇒ page 68
+Example of menu use ⇒ page 51

-Main menu effect Multifunction dis- play Change to the multifunction display (MFI): "Multifunction display (MFI)" Audio This menu displays the available information for the active audio source (radio station, CD audio track / MP3 / USB / iPod / Bluetooth audio ^{a)} / call information ^a).
+Main menu Function Multifunction dis- play Change to the multifunction display (MFI): "Multifunction display (MFI)" Audio This menu displays the available information for the active audio source (radio station, CD audio track / MP3 / USB / iPod / Bluetooth audio ^{a)} / call information ^{a)} .
 Navigation This menu is only available if the vehicle is fitted with a navigation system.
 The navigation system must be switched on.
 When the route guidance is activated, the turning arrows and proximity bars are displayed.
 The appearance is similar to the Navigation system.
 If the route guidance is not activated, the direction of travel (compass) and the name of the street along which you are driving are shown.

-This menu is only available in vehicles with radio unit if the vehicle is fitted with the telephone function.
-In vehicles fitted with a radio navigation system, this menu is available in the central unit (navigator) ⇒ Booklet Navigation system This menu displays current warning or information texts: "Vehicle status menu" This option flashes when one of these texts is displayed.
-This option allows the time, the speed warning when using winter tyres, units, language, independent heating, the Light and visibility menu and the Convenience menu to be reset.
+Telephone This menu is only available in vehicles with a radio uni and those that are fitted with the telephone function.
+In vehicles fitted with a radio navigation system, this menu is available in the central unit (navigator) ⇒ Booklet Navigation system Vehicle condition This menu displays current warning or information texts: "Vehicle status menu" This option flashes when one of these texts is displayed.
+Configuration This option allows the time, the speed warning when using winter tyres, units, language, independent heating, the Light and visibility menu and the Convenience menu to be reset.